Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- The Warriors are 5-5 against the spread and 6-4 overall in their past 10 games.
+- The Warriors have a 4-6 record against the spread while going 5-5 overall in their last 10 games.

-- In their past 10 contests, the Warriors have hit the over five times.
+- The Warriors have gone over the total in four of their last 10 games.

-- Against the spread, Golden State has performed better when playing at home, covering 27 times in 41 home games, and 12 times in 41 road games.
+- Against the spread, Golden State has fared better at home, covering 27 times in 41 home games, and 12 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.